 Dave's 2010 cost of $32, his retail value, and other pertinent information were entered on row 11 of the 2010 page of my doll inventory Excel workbook, as shown below in a filtered screen snapshot:

-As indicated under the description column, Dave is a 9-inch articulated action figure/doll dressed in full official Cub Scout uniform.
+As indicated under the description column, Dave an articulated action figure/doll dressed in full official Cub Scout uniform.
+The height was recorded as 9 inches; however, he is probably closer to 8-1/2 inches than 9.
 The colorful box graphics include images of Dave on the front and back of the front-side flap, on both side panels, and on the back.

 |In this image on the lower right front and side, Dave holds a metal bucket and Craig, the other Cub Scout, holds gathered wood.
 The boys are preparing to set up camp.|